rambip/grist-marimo-widget/README.md

 - [x] Reloading cells automatically when grist values change
 - [x] Applying actions to the grist document from marimo
 - [x] Use the right color theme (light / dark)
-- [ ] Add examples for using APIs and writing to the grist doc
+- [x] Add examples for using APIs and writing to the grist doc\
+- [x] Save notebook to grist options
+- [x] notebook templates
 - [ ] Add a warning when the user tries to use the notebook outside grist
 - [ ] import data from multiple files